Adopting a New Pet After Loss

 The Decision is Personal

-Do We Risk Loving Another Animal?
+Do You Risk Loving Again?

 I suspect…that a deep love and empathy [for animals] is not a hereditary trait.
 I certainly didn’t inherit it from my parents.
 I have come instead to believe that it is a random, almost reckless gift from God to a privileged few who throughout their lives honor the Gift.
 The Gift does not come without a price, to be sure.
 For it is accompanied by the burden of seeing innocent animals suffer at the hands of pitiless people, the responsibility of raising orphaned squirrels and blue jays, and the crushing blows of losing special pets.
 But in repayment, the gift returns a wealth of rewards from the animals that enrich our lives—rewards that are unnecessary for me to list here, for those who share the Gift already know, and those who don’t, wouldn’t understand anyway…